yasserfarouk/negmas/docs/scripts.rst

 --runs INTEGER                      Number of runs for each configuration [default: 5] --max-runs INTEGER                  Maximum total number of runs.
 Zero or negative numbers mean no
                                     limit  [default:-1]
---randomize / --permutations        Random worlds or try all permutations up to max-runs
+--configs INTEGER                   Number of unique configurations to generate.
+                                    [default: 5]
+--runs INTEGER                      Number of runs for each configuration
+                                    [default: 2]
+--max-runs INTEGER                  Maximum total number of runs.
+Zero or
+                                    negative numbers mean no limit  [default:
+                                    -1]
+--factories INTEGER                 Minimum numbers of factories to have per
-                                    [default: False]
+                                    level.  [default: 5]
--c, --competitors TEXT              A semicolon (;) separated list of agent types to use for the
+--competitors TEXT                  A semicolon (;) separated list of agent types to use for the
                                     competition.
                                     [default:negmas.apps.scml.DoNothingFactoryManager;
                                     negmas.apps.scml.GreedyFactoryManager]
+--jcompetitors, --java-competitors  A semicolon (;) separated list of agent
+                                    types to use for the competition.
 --parallel / --serial               Run a parallel/serial tournament on a single machine
                                     [default: True]
 --distributed / --single-machine    Run a distributed tournament using dask [default: False] -l, --log TEXT                      Default location to save logs (A folder will be created under
                                     it)  [default:~/negmas/logs/tournaments]
---verbose INTEGER                   verbosity level (from 0 == silent to 1 == world progress)
+--verbosity INTEGER                 verbosity level (from 0 == silent to 1 ==
-                                    [default: 0]
---configs-only / --run              configs_only  [default: False]
---reveal-names / --hidden-names     Reveal agent names (should be used only for debugging)
+                                    world progress)  [default: 1] --configs-only / --run              configs_only  [default: False] --reveal-names / --hidden-names     Reveal agent names (should be used only for debugging) [default: False]
-                                    [default: False]